Teachers' Pension death grant: 3x salary, but Tell Us Once won't claim it

 Short-term and long-term pensions

-For the first three months after death, Teachers’ Pensions pays the survivor’s pension at the full rate of the member’s own pension (or full pensionable salary, for an in-service death) rather than the long-term rate.
-This is the “short-term pension”.
-After three months, payments drop to the long-term rate above.
-If there are dependent children but no surviving adult partner, the short-term pension to the children lasts six months instead of three.
+For the first three months after death, Teachers’ Pensions pays the survivor’s pension at the full rate of the member’s own pension (or full pensionable salary for an in-service death) rather than the long-term rate.
+This “short-term pension” is designed to bridge the immediate period after bereavement.
+After three months, payments drop to the long-term rate.

-Source: Teachers’ Pensions – family benefits FAQs and death benefits factsheet (January 2026).
-Last verified: 13 May 2026.
+Source: Teachers’ Pensions – family benefits FAQs and death in service.
+Last verified: June 2026.

 Children’s pension